How Does Site Speed Affect My Rankings?

 Google stated that site speed wouldn’t carry as much weight in its ranking algorithm as the relevance of a page.
 However, it did stress the importance for both SEO and users, because site speed could affect both.

 There was some confusion after this announcement, however, because website owners were not sure which factor of site speed would affect ranking.
-Would it be total page size?
+Would it be the total page size?
 The speed of the server the website was on?
 Or the amount of time it took the full page to load?

 The specific speed factor to consider